UVVM/UVVM/doc/source/vvc_framework.rst

     #.
 First, the shared_vvc_cmd record is set to its default value, resetting the data from any potential previous command.
     #.
 The general VVC fields (e.g. name and instance index) are set using the UVVM method set_general_target_and_command_fields().
     #.
 The VVC specific fields are set in the shared variable ``shared_vvc_cmd``.
 This means e.g. address and data fields.
     #.
+The parent_msg_id_panel is used as the current msg_id_panel if the procedure was called from a hierarchical VVC.
+    #.
 The command is sent to all VVCs using the UVVM method send_command_to_vvc(VVCT).

 All VVC instances and channels of this type receive the command, but only the VVC with the correct instance index, channel and